ahmedbadawy4/Devops-Orange/README.md

    - Add nexus or Dockerhub credentials.
    - Set the docker images tags (app and MySQL) version `(it could be dynamic for example ${build_NUMBER} or static)` and the repository URL(Nexus or Docker_hub) in the second stage. ==> I will add this in **to-do-list**.
    - Build the pipeline **the images should be pushed to your registry**.
-### 2- Deploy Toy0store application in minikube using Ansible:

 ### 3- Deploy Toy0store application in minikube using Jenkins and ansible:
    - Open Jenkins UI and create a pipeline Toy0store-deploy point to the pipeline script in `pipelines/deploy/Jenkinsfile`.
    - Configure the agent access to the target cluster by adding ~/.kube/config and `kubectl` command is installed.
-   - set the image tag name for the app and database deployment files.
+   - Set the image tag name for the app and database deployment files.
       > this step should be automated.
    - Convert database credentials to base64:
      `echo -n 'USERNAME' | base64` and  `echo -n 'PASSWORD' | base64`